AdrianAntico/RetroFit/README.md

 This package is currently in its beginning stages.
 Starting off will be supervised learning functions for regression, classification, and multiclass types.
 I incorporate usage of my companion packages:

 - PolarsFE: feature engineering using polars
-- QuickEcharts: visualization using pyecharts
+- QuickEcharts: visualization using Echarts.js

 ## **Installation**
 ```python